 Ethically Made and Fair Trade

-Our artisans are their own independent entities and are not in our payroll, which means our artisans are in charge of setting their own prices.
+Our artisans are their own independent entities and are not in our payroll.
+They are in charge of setting their own prices.
 Nevertheless, as an ethical brand we make it our responsibility to thoroughly comply with the International Labour Organisation (ILO) Standards which include freedom of association and the effective recognition of the right to collective bargaining, the elimination of forced or compulsory labour, the abolition of child labour, and the elimination of discrimination in respect of employment and occupation; and to ensure everyone involved in our operation is fairly remunerated.
-We do bi-annual visits during which we make sure the artisans are working in safe and healthy conditions, and that the supplier is complying with our Code of Conduct.

-All payments are made directly with no third-party involvement, and despite operating independently, the demands created through RŪPAHAUS provides our artisans with a platform to not only explore creativity beyond their norm and exhibit their art and craftsmanship, but also creates sustainable job opportunities with living wage.
+All payments are made directly, and despite operating independently, the demands created through RŪPAHAUS provides our artisans with a platform to not only explore creativity beyond their norm and exhibit their art and craftsmanship, but also creates sustainable job opportunities with living wage.
 All in the hopes to further stimulate economic growth, social & environmental sustainability awareness, and encourage the preservation of skills amongst the artisans’ future generations.
 With time each of our artisans collectives has steadily grown in numbers.
 We are now a proud community made out of 4 artisan co-operatives scattered across Indonesia, consisting more than 80 pairs of collaborating hands, infusing life to each RŪPA creation.

 We also have a significant number of women artisans, who are mothers and traditionally no longer have the opportunity to apply their crafts to earn a living wage.
 Through RŪPAHAUS and the flexibility that comes with slow textile processing, we have given the opportunity back to them within the comfort of their own homes.